What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Do Not Ignore IRS Letters!

-The best advice we can give you is: If you get letters or notices from the IRS about a delinquent tax debt, don’t ignore them.
+The best advice we can give you to avoid an IRS levy or lien is: If you get letters or notices from the IRS about a delinquent tax debt, don’t ignore them.

 By dealing with IRS letters and notices proactively, you will not get to the stage of a tax levy or an IRS wage garnishment.